Stay well. Katya Medvedeva

 Is it possible to make a straw for myself, to be safe, to calm an already endlessly wandering nerve? — I’ve spent years building a security system, scanning my body for all sorts of threats.
 Measuring pulse, blood pressure, temperature, sugar levels, feeling my breasts, lymph nodes, abdomen, taking tests once a year.
 The illusion of control.

 “Stay Well” is the cry of a girl who was afraid of her own heartbeat.
 A frightened child who had no one to tell about her fears.
-But at the same time it is sympathy and support for her, and also an attempt to answer the question: “Will I accept the fact that I will die someday?”.
+This journey is like Dante’s descent into Hell, in which, having reached the depths of my fear, I hope to find peace and humility.

 RU